Agnieszka-21/namaste-django/README.md

 ![My profile page](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/my_profile_page.png)

 ### Edit profile page

 ![Edit profile page](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/edit_profile_page.png)

 This page contains a profile form where the user can update the following details: their date of birth, their information about injuries, and their profile image.
 All these elements are optional and can be left blank (a default picture is used as a profile image in this case).
 At the bottom of the form, there are 2 buttons: "Save profile" and "Discard changes".
 The latter simply redirects the user back to their profile page.
-The "Save profile" button saves the changes, redirects the user to the profile page, and shows the following message:
+The "Save profile" button saves the changes, redirects the user to the profile page, and shows the following success message:

 ![Edit profile - success](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/edit_profile_success.png)

 ### My bookings page